mr-manuel/raspberry-pi-backup/README.md

 2. Modify the needed parameters by changing the `backup.sh` script.

 3. Run the script on demand or setup a cronjob, if you want to run the backup automatically.
-You can use the [Contab Generator](https://crontab-generator.org/).
+You can use the [Crontab Generator](https://crontab-generator.org/).

     Command to execute: